UltraEngine/Documentation/CPP/WString_Trim.md

 # WString::Trim

-This method removes whitespace characters from the beginning and end of the string and returns the result.
+This method removes whitespace characters from the beginning and end of the wide string and returns the result.

 ## Syntax